 Grace is actively involved in pro bono initiatives, student recruitment and the mentorship of students and junior associates.
 Grace is also a board member for Downstage, a theatre company dedicated to producing and presenting Canadian theatre that creates meaningful conversation around social issues.

-Grace was called to the bar in Ontario in 2016.
+Grace was called to the bar in Ontario and Alberta in 2016 and British Columbia in 2021.
 She is a member of the Law Society of British Columbia, the Law Society of Alberta, the Law Society of Ontario and the Canadian Bar Association.